getnikola/plugins/README.md

 2. Fork this repository and put your plugin there.
 3. Send a Pull Request.

    **Note:** even if you have commit rights (shared with Nikola or from another plugin you posted), please send a Pull Request.
-The admins have to do some tasks (render the index and deploy it; add a Issue label; add you to the Plugin Creators group) they might forget about if you do not do this.  (oh, and code review, too)
+The admins have to do some tasks (add an Issue label; add you to the Plugin Creators group) they might forget about if you do not do this.  (oh, and code review, too)

 4. Success!
-Your plugin is in the index.
+Your plugin is in the Index.
+You now have commit rights.

+   Please note that it will appear on the website at midnight UTC, when the site is automatically rebuilt.

 ## Developer Documentation